Al Shagub: Infrastructure

+Historical landmarks

+Constructed in 1935, Al Shagub Well is one of Qatar's oldest extant wells.
+It was one of the few wells yielding good water in the area, the other main wells being located to the east in Doha.
+There is a wall and roof structure shielding the well, in addition to two benches nearby.

+Another structure dating to 1935 is the Al Shagab Swimming Pool, which was built as part of a house in an area devoid of people at the time.
+During this period in Qatar, pools were exceedingly rare.
+The pool occupies a rectangular space of 8 m by 6 m.
+Two other pools are also attached to the residence.

 Transport

 The underground Al Shaqab station currently serves the Green Line of the Doha Metro.
 It is located on Huwar Street in Old Al Rayyan, near its border with Al Shagub.
 The station was opened to the public on 10 December, 2019 along with the other Green Line stations.